 How To Name Anything

-Usually, when you’re starting out, you might pick a name that tells people exactly what you do.
+When starting out, you might pick a name that tells people exactly what you do.

-The name you chose no longer fits.
+A year goes by, the name no longer fits.

 Now, you have to change everything.

-Don’t be that person.
+Don’t be this person.

 Do this instead: